TheSimPill/ViolationTool/notes.md

 Next:
     Really want to consider going back to hashing values instead of putting them into dfs right away.
 It takes much, much longer.
+    Fixed lol

+CURRENT PROBLEM:
+    I'm not getting urls for certain homes, for example PROVIDENCE KODIAK ISLAND MED LTC.
+It seems to work when I isolate it though.

+CURRENT PROBLEM:
+    Also want to see if how I save pages is giving none type errors.
+GOnna try changing bs(xxx, parser) to bs(xxx)